Teradata/covalent/src/platform/markdown-navigator/README.md

-# HelpComponent
+# MdNavigatorComponent

-A component for rendering and navigating through documentation.
+A component for rendering and navigating through markdown, such as documentation.
 Supports github urls.

 ## API Summary

 #### Inputs
-+ items: IHelpItem[]
++ items: IMdNavigatorItem[]
-  + List of IHelpMenuDataItems to be rendered
+  + List of IMdNavigatorItems to be rendered
-+ labels?: IHelpComponentLabels
++ labels?: IMdNavigatorLabels
   + Translated labels
 + toolbarColor?: ThemePalette
   + Color palette for toolbar